Go, the good, bad and ugly

 Simplicity as a feature, and sometimes a flaw

-Go appeared in 2009, designed by a team that included veterans of Unix and C. They were building large systems with large teams, and they had grown tired of slow compiles, tangled dependencies, and languages where a single feature could be written five different ways.
+Go appeared in 2009, designed by a team that included Robert Griesemer, Rob Pike and Ken Thompson — the last two being veterans of Unix and C, with Thompson having co-created both.
+The legend, which the designers have repeated often enough that I believe it, is that the language was conceived while waiting for a large C++ program to compile.
+They were building enormous systems with enormous teams, and they had grown tired of slow builds, tangled dependencies, and languages where a single idea could be expressed five incompatible ways.
 Go was their answer: fast to compile, easy to read, and stubbornly opinionated about how things should be done.
-It found its natural home in cloud infrastructure, where a great deal of the modern stack, container runtimes, orchestration, and networking tools, is written in Go.
-To understand the language, it helps to remember that it was built for big teams shipping servers, not for individual virtuosos showing off.

 The headline feature is simplicity.
 The language specification is short, the keyword list is tiny, and there is usually one obvious way to do a thing.
 A new engineer can become productive in days, and code written by someone else reads much like code you would have written yourself.
 That uniformity is wonderfully boring, in the best sense.